turbofacu/king-of-the-hill/README.md

 # King Of The Hill

-A webapp to track wins and looses in a King of the Hill type of game
+A webapp to track wins and loses in a King of the Hill type of game

 ![First screen of the King of the Hill app](assets/readme-image.png)